Beauty, Fitness & Nutrition

 Farrah Fawcett-Majors (1947-2009), wife of actor Lee Majors of the extremely popular Six Million Dollar Man television series (1974-1978), was a model and actress.
 She had appeared in small roles in Lee’s show, other television series, and in the movies.
 Early in 1976, Farrah had a poster released featuring her in a red bathing suit and elaborate waves in her blonde hair.

-Todays female 50+ baby boomers and seniors instantly know what is meant by the phrase “Farrah” hair; and male baby boomers and seniors will recall the red biniki she wore.
-The immediate popularity of this poster with baby boomers won Farrah Fawcett a supporting actress role in the movie Logan’s Run, which in turn won her the job as angel Jill Munroe in the Charlie’s Angels pilot movie.
+Todays 50+ baby boomers and seniors instantly know what is meant by the phrase “Farrah” hair; and will recall the red biniki she wore.
+The immediate popularity of this poster won Farrah Fawcett a supporting actress role in the movie Logan’s Run, which in turn won her the job as Angel Jill Munroe in the Charlie’s Angels pilot movie.

 Charlie’s Angels was so popular that first year that the 3 original actresses (Jackson, Fawcett-Majors, and Smith) in character as “Angels” appeared on the cover of Time magazine in November 1976.